Beeliar

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Beeliar had a median taxpayer income of $61,090 and an average income of $73,241 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is higher than the national average, with Greater Perth having a median income of $60,748 and an average income of $80,248.
-As of September 2025, estimated incomes based on Wage Price Index growth of 9.62% would be approximately $66,967 (median) and $80,287 (average).
-In the 2021 Census, Beeliar's household, family, and personal incomes ranked highly nationally, between the 77th and 78th percentiles.
-The earnings profile shows that 37.7% of individuals in Beeliar earn between $1,500 and $2,999 per week, reflecting a pattern seen in the metropolitan region where 32.0% occupy this range.
-A substantial proportion, 30.8%, earn above $3,000 per week, indicating strong economic capacity throughout the area.
-High housing costs consume 16.6% of income, but despite this, disposable income ranks at the 76th percentile nationally.
-The area's SEIFA income ranking places it in the 6th decile.
+The suburb of Beeliar has a median taxpayer income of $61,090 and an average of $73,241 according to AreaSearch's aggregation of the latest postcode level ATO data for financial year 2023.
+These figures are higher than national averages, which stand at $60,748 (median) and $80,248 (average).
+Based on a 9.62% growth in wages since financial year 2023, estimated incomes as of September 2025 would be approximately $66,967 (median) and $80,287 (average).
+According to the 2021 Census, incomes in Beeliar rank highly nationally, between the 77th and 78th percentiles for households, families, and individuals.
+The earnings profile shows that 37.7% of residents earn between $1,500 and $2,999 weekly, reflecting a pattern seen across metropolitan Perth where 32.0% fall into this range.
+Notably, 30.8% of Beeliar's residents are high earners, making above $3,000 per week, indicating strong economic capacity in the area.
+Despite high housing costs consuming 16.6% of income, disposable income ranks at the 76th percentile nationally.
+The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income